subfission/cas/README.md

 goal in this project is to be as minimal as possible while offering as much flexibility as needed.

 ## Updates
+* Updated to work with Laravel 5.2 (backwards compatible)
+* Uses the latest phpCAS
+* Supports verbose logging
 * Session handling has been removed from CAS Manager and is moved strictly into the middleware
 * You can now leverage the CAS sessions instead of relying on Laravel sessions
 * More security fixes